 The ISM certificate program is for supply chain professionals looking to hone their skills and advance in their careers.
-Whether you want to brush up current skills or learn something new, there are 12 certificate programs available:
+Whether you want to brush up on current skills, or learn something new, there are 14 certificate programs available:

 - Analysis for Supply Management: Essential Strategies and Skills Certificate

 - Category/Commodity Management: Essential Strategies and Skills Certificate

 - Contracting in the U.S.: Essential Strategies and Skills Certificate

 - Fundamentals of Cost and Price Management Certificate

 - Fundamentals of Logistics and Materials Management for Procurement Certificate

 Each certificate program contains 5 self-paced courses, a quiz and a certificate of completion that can be downloaded, added to your portfolio or shared with an employer.
 The “fundamentals of” certificates are designed for those new to the profession or their role.
 The “essential strategies and skills” certificates were created with the experienced professional in mind.
 However, all content is beneficial to both audiences.